 CVNL has a long history of engaging businesses in service projects.
 Drawing on its vast network of agency partnerships and planning expertise, CVNL designs ongoing volunteer programs or one-time events, specifically tailored to meet the needs and interests of corporations.
 “CVNL is an expert at strategically connecting socially-responsible businesses with community-serving nonprofits,” said Tomlinson.
 “Bringing together the Home Depot Foundation, Habitat for Humanity, and the Veterans Home of California was one example of how we can achieve greater impact together.”

-About CVNL: Since 1964, the national award-winning Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging innovation, and empowering individuals throughout the Bay Area.
+About CVNL: Since 1964, the national award-wining Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging inovation, and empowering individuals throughout the Bay Area.
 CVNL knows that passion alone isn’t enough when it comes to creating strong nonprofits.
 CVNL works with aspiring and established leaders every day to help them build the skills and connections that can take their impact to the next level — offering comprehensive programs including education, executive search, consulting, leadership training and recognition.
 CVNL has a rich history of promoting volunteerism, offering easy-to-access, meaningful opportunities to individuals, families, groups, and businesses.
 CVNL believes that with confident and prepared leaders, our nonprofits will be better equipped to create healthy, happy communities.
 CVNL has served the Bay Area continuously for more than 50 years and expanded to Napa County in July 2014 and Solano County in 2016.
 Visit www.cvnl.org to discover more.